 + What is the regional government, health and social services reform?

 In the regional government reform, Finland’s current regions will cease to exist and will be replaced by 18 counties.
 Decision-making in the counties will be performed by county councils composed of councillors elected in county elections.
 The municipalities will remain, but some of their duties will be transferred to the counties.
 Most of the duties of the ELY Centres, TE Offices, Regional State Administrative Agencies and joint municipal authorities will also be transferred to the counties.
 The counties will not have the right to collect taxes; rather, their funding will come from central government and from client charges.
 The counties will be responsible for organising the health and social services for their respective areas, for ensuring the availability of the services and for ensuring freedom of choice in accordance with the Freedom of Choice Act.

 + When will the reform take place?

-Parliament will adopt decisions concerning the legislation on the health, social services and regional government reform in June–July 2018.
-The reform is scheduled to enter into force on 1 January 2020, when the responsibility for the organisation of health and social services will be transferred to the counties.
-Freedom of choice will be extended in stages.
+The regional government, health and social services reform will take effect on 1 January 2020, at which time the responsibility for organising health and social services will also be transferred to the counties.
+The freedom of choice will be expanded in stages.

-+ Does the reform increase bureaucracy?
++ Will the reform increase bureaucracy?